 Similar approach for a Google Cloud project, also adding the project identifier:

-I might re-install it in a place that is not usually on the PATH
+I might re-install it in a place that is not usually on the PATH, and

 then add it selectively only in matching project folders.